apache/apisix-website/website/blog/2022/05/19/weekly-report-0519.md

 **Link**: https://github.com/apache/apisix/issues/7052

-**Description**：As a User, I want to use oAuth2 with [PKCE](https://oauth.net/2/pkce/) support, so that I can configure an oAuth2 connection without using client/secret.
+**Description**: As a User, I want to use oAuth2 with [PKCE](https://oauth.net/2/pkce/) support, so that I can configure an oAuth2 connection without using client/secret.

 I am using an IDP, which has implemented the [Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).